 So far, the record number of passengers for a single dive is six.

 I do not believe that people should be penalized for events beyond their control.
 If a dive is canceled due to bad weather, missed flights, family emergencies, illness, etc., a full and prompt refund will be issued.
-However, a 20% fee will be retained in instances of cancellation due to change-of-heart, hangovers, or laziness.
-At least 24 hours notice is appreciated when canceling when the weather is not involved.
+50% cancellation fee apply for cancellation made less then 48 hours of notice.

 I check my email nearly every.
 Use the contact form on this site to send me a message.